a-asaker/image-editor/README.md

  * For Text Mode: Click On The Image At The Point You Want To Start Typing From, Then Start Typing.
 After Finishing Your Text Press `esc`.

+ * Undo Option : Only Undo The Last 6 Seconds Image